Assessing the use case

 Impact

 Through these iterations, the team developed a tool which was able to provide ITR with a contextually relevant, information-rich overview of their work in digital development.
-This overview saved them an immense amount of time finding and preparing evidence documents, such as the briefs to Congress.
-With this timesaving, the different teams within ITR could attend to the higher-level task of evaluating how to use that evidence to inform their work, and better meet the challenge of building technology use cases which improve people’s lives.
+This overview saved them an immense amount of time finding and preparing evidence documents, such as the briefs to congress.
+With this timesaving, the different teams within ITR could attend to the higher-level task of evaluating how to use that evidence to inform their work, and better meet the challenge of building technology use-cases which improve people’s lives.